ymodupal/K-Means-Clustering-App/README.md

 ## Description

-Machine learning playground is an interactive visualization of K-Means Clustering, written in TypeScript using d3.js.
+Machine learning playground is an interactive visualization of K-Means Clustering and DBSCAN algorithms, written in TypeScript using d3.js.

 This playgound is inspired by [Tensorflow - Neural Network Playgound](https://playground.tensorflow.org/).